For chains running 5–200 locations

 Capability 04

 Ask Insights questions the way you'd ask a senior analyst — "why is location 12 underperforming?", "what happens if we raise lunch combo 5% at the mall sites?".
-Get back a real answer, the data behind it, and a forecast with confidence interval.
+Get back a real answer, the data behind it, and — for forecastable questions — a projection with a confidence interval.
 No SQL, no dashboard navigation, no waiting until Monday.

 Example query